 Shell Infrastructure Host process plays an important role in generating Windows user interface elements for users to interact with.
 It is thus an important process.

 Shell Infrastructure Host has stopped working

 The following fixes should help us in overcoming the Shell Infrastructure Host has stopped working on Windows 11/10-

 - Troubleshoot in Clean Boot State.

 1] Reinstall Microsoft Redistributable Packages

-The Microsoft Redistributable Package is a package of Microsoft C++ components which are required to run some Windows-specific applications made with Visual C++.
+The Microsoft Redistributable Package is a package of Microsoft C++ components that are required to run some Windows-specific applications made with Visual C++.
 You can see many of these files installed on your PC.
 You may need to reinstall this package as it has been known to help people.

 From the WinX Menu, open the Run box, type in appwiz.cpl and then hit Enter to open up Programs and Features section of the Control Panel.